-It’s safe to say that there are some of us who like to stay away from the hustle-bustle of commercial tourist destinations on New Year’s eve.
-So go ahead, channel your inner Robert Frost and say hello to 2017 on a road less travelled with these offbeat weekend getaways from Delhi.
+It’s safe to say that there are some of us who like to stay away from the hustle-bustle of commercial tourist destinations.
+So go ahead, channel your inner Robert Frost and say hello to a road less travelled with these offbeat weekend getaways from Delhi.

 Bon Farm House, Sikkim

 Surrounded by six acres of lush green cardamom forest area, Bon Farm House in Sikkim fits the bill for a quiet getaway in the hills.
 The food here is cooked with the freshest of ingredients; you even have the option of trying your hand at cooking a few authentic Sikkimese dishes yourself.
 If you’re looking for some TLC, try Dotho—a Sikkimese hot-stone herbal bath.

 Founded in 1611 AD, Kishangarh is a heritage town located about 72 kms away from Ajmer; this is where you’ll find Phool Mahal Palace which has been converted into a luxury heritage hotel.
 The location is pretty stellar—right at the brink of Gundalao Lake and with the Kishangarh Fort as its backdrop.

 The rooms have been done up with antiques and colonial furniture to retain that old-world charm.
 If you do end up going there, we suggest you check out Studio Kishangarh, which is an art initiative by the princess of Kishangarh to revive the Kishangarh style of painting.